Books by Museum Friends

 The Deepdene – A Landscape Rediscovered by Alexander Bagnall

-Foreword by Phil Hewat-Jaboor
+Foreword by Philip Hewat-Jaboor

 The Hope family motto of ‘Hope Not Broken’ was to prove to be most apt for Deepdene.